pixelfed/docs/running-pixelfed/prerequisites.md

 - `tokenizer`
 - `xml`
 - `zip`

-You will also need to enable extensions for image processing drivers:
-- For GD: enable `gd`
-- For ImageMagick: enable `imagick`

 Additionally, you will need to enable extensions for database drivers:
 - For MySQL or MariaDB: enable `pdo_mysql` and `mysqli`